 hands in the air.
 If you furrow your eyebrows, tilt your head, glance in a

-certain direction, twist your body a certain way, puff your cheek, or any
+certain direction, lean your body a certain way, puff your cheek, or any

-"visual gestural" language carries just as much information as any
+ASL.
+A "visual gestural" language carries just as much information as any

 spoken language.
 There is much more to learning American Sign Language than

 just memorizing signs.
 ASL has its own grammar, culture, history,

 terminology and other unique characteristics.
 It takes time and effort to

 become a "skilled signer."
-But you have to start somewhere if you are going to get
+But you have to start somewhere if you are

 - Dr. Bill

-University Curriculum are based on research I did into what are
+in the ASL University Curriculum are based on research I did into what are

 the most common concepts used in everyday communication.
+I compiled

-I compiled lists of hundreds of thousands of language samples.
-Then I took the concepts
+(corpus) of hundreds of thousands of language samples.
+Then I took the

 Thus, going through the lessons sequentially starting with lesson 1 allows

-second language acquisition research (mixed with a couple decades of real
+is based on second language acquisition research (mixed with a couple

-of being able to use the "magic" of the internet to provide
+project is that of being able to use the "magic" of the internet to provide

 p.p.s.
 That cartoon sums up my philosophy regarding curriculum.
 Students